Metamorphoses: Contents

 Ovid works his way through his subject matter, often in an apparently arbitrary fashion, by jumping from one transformation tale to another, sometimes retelling what had come to be seen as central events in the world of Greek mythology and sometimes straying in odd directions.
 It begins with the ritual "invocation of the muse", and makes use of traditional epithets and circumlocutions.
 But instead of following and extolling the deeds of a human hero, it leaps from story to story with little connection.

 The recurring theme, as with nearly all of Ovid's work, is love—be it personal love or love personified in the figure of Amor (Cupid).
 Indeed, the other Roman gods are repeatedly perplexed, humiliated, and made ridiculous by Amor, an otherwise relatively minor god of the pantheon, who is the closest thing this putative mock-epic has to a hero.
 Apollo comes in for particular ridicule as Ovid shows how irrational love can confound the god out of reason.
 The work as a whole inverts the accepted order, elevating humans and human passions while making the gods and their desires and conquests objects of low humor.
+Love has also been proposed as one of the ordering principles of the work, in that the focus changes over the 15 books from male to female desire, for example, and asymmetrical, violent forms of love are replaced by the depiction of consensual relationships in the course of the entire work.

 The Metamorphoses ends with an epilogue (Book XV.871–879), one of only two surviving Latin epics to do so (the other being Statius' Thebaid).
 The ending acts as a declaration that everything except his poetry—even Rome—must give way to change: